Benjamin Chew Tilghman

 Benjamin Chew Tilghman (October 26, 1821 — July 3, 1901) was an American soldier and inventor.
 He is best known as the inventor of the process of sandblasting.

 Early life

 He was born in Philadelphia, Pennsylvania, on October 26, 1821, the third child of Benjamin and Anne Marie (McMurtie).
 His father was descended from Richard Tilghman, a surgeon in the British Navy; he was related to William Tilghman, Chief Justice of Philadelphia.

-Tilghman was educated at Bristol College and later at the University of Pennsylvania, where he was graduated with a degree in law in 1839, though he never practiced this profession.
+Tilghman was educated at Bristol College and later at the University of Pennsylvania, where he graduated with a degree in law in 1839, though he never practiced this profession.
 With his brother, Richard, he spent much time before the war journeying through Europe, visiting laboratories, chemical works and mills.
 He was elected as a member to the American Philosophical Society in 1871.

 Civil War career

 At the outbreak of the American Civil War, he volunteered as a Captain in the 26th Pennsylvania Infantry Regiment, rising to Colonel and commander of the 29th Pennsylvania Volunteer Infantry.
 He was severely wounded in the thigh at the Battle of Chancellorsville in 1863 and sent home to recover.
 Upon his recovery, he accepted the role of Colonel and commander of the 3rd United States Colored Troops.
 He was brevetted Brigadier General, US Volunteers on April 13, 1865 for "meritorious services".